Visiting Programme Directors

 Gary is Visiting Programme Director for Religion and International Affairs and is the incumbent of a major Church of England parish in Sheffield.
 Until August 2013 he was based in Brussels where he was the Archbishop of Canterbury’s Representative to the EU and a Canon of the Pro-Cathedral of Holy Trinity.

-He is an Associate Research Fellow at K.U.
-Leuven.
 He was previously a member of the General Synod of the Church of England and a member of the Northern Regional Board of the Co-operative Group Ltd, the South Yorkshire Police Authority Standards Committee and Durham University’s External Examiner to the North East Ordination Course.

 Gary regularly lectures on religion and international affairs and writes for academic journals, the Church press and Diplomat magazine.
 He is co-editor of ‘God and the EU’ published in 2016 by Routledge.
 He has a long term interest in Church/ Religion/State relationships.